SHANNON A SWALES BLOG

 MIDLIFE RECLAIMED

-Welcome to Midlife Reclaimed, where I—Shannon Swales—share my journey of discovering a new path after a life-changing burnout.
-This BLOG is all about challenging the culture that insists we hustle non-stop and embracing the idea that sometimes our greatest growth happens when we allow ourselves to be vulnerable.
-If you’re ready to question long-held beliefs, uncover your authentic self, and shape a life that truly reflects who you are now, you’re in the right place.
+Welcome to Midlife Reclaimed, where I, Shannon Swales, share my journey of discovering a new path after a life-changing midlife burnout.
+This blog is all about challenging the culture that insists we hustle non-stop and embracing the idea that sometimes our greatest growth happens when we allow ourselves to be vulnerable.
+If you're ready to question long-held beliefs, uncover your authentic self, and shape a life that truly reflects who you are now, you're in the right place.

 Disclaimer: Engaging with this content does not intend to create, nor does it create, a therapist-client relationship between you and me, Shannon Swales, Burnout Psychology Support Psychologist.
 The views, opinions, and tips expressed in this blog are general in nature and are not a replacement for personalised therapy.
 As I have done for myself, I encourage anyone suffering to seek professional help.
 If you are in a life-threatening emergency, please contact your local emergency services immediately.